General Disinfection Procedure

 - Run the “Silent Runners.vbs” script.
 (Other excellent

-Autoruns by Sysinternals – Microsoft).
+Autoruns by Sysinternals, now part of Microsoft).

 since that program, like Silent Runners, does not discriminate between legitimate programs and malware.

-a suspicious program, place the three letters
+a suspicious entry, place the three letters

 REM anywhere in the executable name.